LeonLiu-Stone/Toy-Robot-Simulator/README.md

     SOLID
     C# 7 [ codes in Invoker class in Robots.Commands project]

+NB: althought this project was implemented by partly using TTD, the Robots.Models project was not totally realised
+    by TDD as xUnit does not work currently in this project. after all test cases were developed, ToyRobot class could not be tested by those test cases.

 Solution Instructions
     Entrances.Prompt        -> A console project, the startup project of this solution.